mattingliscoding/code-institute-milestone-project-four/README.md

 ![Login on Phone display](https://i.imgur.com/329ksSTl.png)

 ## Debugging
-Extensive debugging was done throughout development of the site, mainly using Chrome DevTools to fix UI issues, and Werkzeug to debug issues with the Python/Flask code and routing.
+Extensive debugging was done throughout development of the site, mainly using Chrome DevTools to fix UI issues, and GitPod CLI to debug issues with the Python/Django code.

 # Deployment and Cloning